tolemac/ambient-dbcontext/readme.md

-## Another Mehdi El Gueddari DbContert managing copy
+## Another Mehdi El Gueddari DbContext managing copy

 You can read his extraordinary article here: https://mehdi.me/ambient-dbcontext-in-ef6/
 You can see the original code here: https://github.com/mehdime/DbContextScope